- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Ireland?”

 I sat up again at his question.
 I had been declining to bring up grandmother’s death with him, for some reason I felt I shouldn’t tell him quite yet.
-However, even though I had resided to lie, I still hesitated to answer.
+However, even though I had resigned to lie, I still hesitated to answer.

 “Jade?
 Are you alright?”

 “Yes.
 Oh, uh, grandmother is fine.
 Doing well back home.
 She went on a trip not that long before I left, exploring somewhere in Asia…she didn’t specify where though.”
+I waved my hand around in an attempt to further prove the truth of my statement.

 “Hmm.”
 He nodded with a knowing look.
 “She enjoyed exploring here as well.”